 We are an ISO 27001:2013 certified company.
 Our teams follow secure software development lifecycle (SDLC) principles in projects for our customers.
 We use tools, both free and licensed, to gauge the security level of products.
 We write scripts for various security tools, execute the workflows, generate reports, and analyze the results to improve the security of products.
 We can configure network and computing infrastructure – Firewalls, HTTP Proxies, Virus protection, OS patches, etc. – for mitigating security issues.

-Celstream’s standard practice of ensuring cyber security involves these seven steps:
+Celstream’s standard practice of ensuring cyber security involves these eight steps:

 While exploring security requirements, it is crucial to consider capturing the entire gamut of requirements.
 We achieve this by looking at how the end-users and the external systems interact with the product and identify the vulnerability points.